 Of course there is no schedule to see Northern Lights, since it's a natural phenomenon, it's not like TV programs with fixed hour.
 But there are some rules that can help to establish the perfect moment to go and see it: if you choose a good place, it can statistically be visible every second night.

-Solar activity has a cycle of 11 years, and scientists say that between 2012 and 2013 the peak will be reached.
-This mean that also the Northern Lights will reach his maximum glory in the next months: after that, the activity will decrease again in some years to the minimum and then raise again to reach his next maximum in 2023.
+Solar activity has a cycle of 11 years, and scientists say that between 2012 and 2013 one peak was reached.
+This mean that also the Northern Lights reached their maximum glory in those months: now the activity will decrease again in some years to the minimum and then raise again to reach his next maximum in 2023.

 Activity is classified through an index called "Kp Index" that is going from 1 to 9 and measures perturbation in the earth's magnetic field.
 The higher the index, the higher the possibility to see the Aurora.